DoreenRiepel/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at Ruhr University Bochum (RUB), Germany, in the DFG Cluster of Excellence “Cyber Security in the Age of Large-Scale Adversaries“ (CASA).
+I am a PhD student in the research group of Eike Kiltz at Ruhr University Bochum (RUB), Germany, in the DFG Cluster of Excellence “Cyber Security in the Age of Large-Scale Adversaries“ (CASA).

-I am interested in cryptography and in particular in provable security.
+I am interested in public key cryptography and in particular in provable security.
 My research focuses on the design and analysis of cryptographic protocols.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.